Ashoka: Buddhist missions

 In the Sri Lankan tradition, Moggaliputta-Tissa – who is patronised by Ashoka – sends out nine Buddhist missions to spread Buddhism in the "border areas" in c.
 250 BCE.
 This tradition does not credit Ashoka directly with sending these missions.
 Each mission comprises five monks, and is headed by an elder.
-To Sri Lanka, he sent his own son Mahinda, accompanied by four other Theras – Itthiya, Uttiya, Sambala and Bhaddasala.
+The mission to Sri Lanka, included Ashoka's son Mahinda, accompanied by four other Theras – Itthiya, Uttiya, Sambala and Bhaddasala.
 Next, with Moggaliputta-Tissa's help, Ashoka sent Buddhist missionaries to distant regions such as Kashmir, Gandhara, Himalayas, the land of the Yonas (Greeks), Maharashtra, Suvannabhumi, and Sri Lanka.

 The Sri Lankan tradition dates these missions to Ashoka's 18th regnal year, naming the following missionaries: